-NOBODY’S GOING TO STARVE around here, even if I take down the bird feeder from April to Thanksgiving or so.
+NOBODY’S GOING TO STARVE around here, even if I take down the bird feeder from late March to Thanksgiving or so.
 That’s my usual routine, aimed to discourage local black bears from touring the garden unexpectedly.
-But frankly I was hungry for the continued amazement the feeder provides for me, and this year broke my winter-only rule.
+But one recent year I was frankly hungry for the continued amazement the feeder provides for me, and broke my winter-only rule, leaving up one feeder a little longer than usual.

-Even one small feeder—the deal I struck with myself—has provided an informal census of who’s around, which hints at who’s nesting in the garden, and where.
-I watch where incoming birds arrive on the perches from, and where they head back to after dining.
+Even one small feeder (below right)—the deal I struck with myself—provided an informal census of who was around, which on the spring end of things hints at who’s nesting in the garden, and where.
+I watched where incoming birds arrived on the perches from, and where they headed back to after dining.

 The feeder I chose (more on it below) shuts when a heavier animal tries to latch onto it (you know who I am talking about).
 The seed chamber is also cleverly ventilated, so hot, humid weather or a wet season doesn’t result in gunked-up seed in the tube.
 It’s small enough to be very easy to clean regularly, to prevent transmission of disease (such as house finch eye disease) from bird to bird.

-I also feed big hunks of suet fresh from the local butcher, stuffed into large cages, but only during cold weather.
+I also feed big hunks of suet fresh from the butcher at the local supermarket, stuffed into large cages, but only during cold weather.
 Raw suet in the heat?
 Not a pretty picture.
+(The local opossum love the suet feeder, too; above.)
 I used to feed thistle seed as well, in special feeders, but I get so many kinds of finches at the sunflower feeders I no longer bother.

 Whatever feeder and food you choose, remember: Position feeders either closer than 3 feet or farther than 30 feet away from the house and especially from glass expanses of windows or doors, to prevent confusing visuals that lead to fatal window strikes by incoming birds.
 Choose a spot close to the safety of evergreen cover, if possible, or at least twiggy shrubbery, but not so close that those incessant gray furbearers can leap across and have at it.